ozturkfemre/unsupervised_learning_with_feo/index.md

 fviz_pca_ind(data.pca,#an object of class PCA
              col.ind = "cos2",  # the colors for individuals are automatically controlled by their qualities of representation ("cos2"), gradient.cols = c("#00AFBB", "#E7B800", "#FC4E07"), # vector of colors to use for n-colour gradient.
-             repel = TRUE #  whether to use ggrepel to avoid overplotting text labels or not.
+             repel = F #  whether to use ggrepel to avoid overplotting text labels or not.
 )
 ```